jayrogers889csa/dev_boot_face/README.md

 # DevBootFace

-Imagine: a collection of users online who can self-organize into groups, and share ideas via text posts, pictures, web links, etc. Other users can comment on the posts, and commment on comments.
-DevBootFace facilitate this free exhange of information, allowing ideas to flourish.
+Imagine: a collection of users online who can self-organize into groups, and share ideas via text posts, pictures, web links, etc. Other users can comment on the posts, and commment on other comments.
+DevBootFace facilitates this free exhange of information, allowing ideas to flourish.

 DevBootFace is your kind of face... uh, boot... thing.